stomt/universal-push-notifications/README.md

 # universal-push-notifications
 Web app template which can handle push notifications on most platforms

+## Chrome/Firefox Support

+- serve the `www` folder on localhost and click the request permissions button

+## Safari Support

+TODO

 ## Install Phonegap Support

 - install phonegap